concord-consortium/question-interactives/README.md

     2. Copy the title from CHANGES.md
     3. Copy the content from CHANGES.md
     4. Hit "Publish Release" button
+7. In order to keep the fullscreen interactive used within CFM also get the most recent release, we also need to update the production branch of question interactives.
+To do this, run the following commands:
+  - `git checkout production`
+  - `git reset --hard v[new-version-string]>`
+  - `git push --force origin production`
+   Verify the build and tests in Github Actions at https://github.com/concord-consortium/question-interactives/actions
-7. Update the production library interactives by individually opening each one and updating the baseUrl with this new version **<-- this step actually releases the new code to the interactives in production**.
+8. Update the production library interactives by individually opening each one and updating the baseUrl with this new version **<-- this step actually releases the new code to the interactives in production**.
 If the release features involve adding one or more new question types in the library interactives, we will need to add them in the library interactives page in LARA production
-8. Test a few sample question interactives by creating a test activity in Production that uses the updated or added interactives
+9. Test a few sample question interactives by creating a test activity in Production that uses the updated or added interactives
-9. Clean up your working directory by deleting `CHANGES.md`
+10. Clean up your working directory by deleting `CHANGES.md`

 ### Testing